decentralized-identity/bbs-signature/draft-bbs-signatures.md

 ## Core Operations

+The operations in this section make use of a “Precomputations” set of steps.
+The “Precomputations” steps must be executed before the steps in the “Procedure” of each operation and include computations that can be cached and re-used multiple times (like creating the generators etc.) or procedural steps like de-structuring inputted arrays.

 ### Sign

 This operation computes a deterministic signature from a secret key (SK) and optionally over a header and or a vector of messages.